At a glance

-Fleas: Removal of the fleas from the cat and environment should cure the problem.
-Strict flea control are necessary to control fleas.
+- Fleas: Removal of the fleas from the cat and environment should cure the problem.
+Strict flea control is necessary to control fleas.

 In addition to the above treatments, supportive care to manage symptoms are necessary.

-Ringworm is the most common fungal skin infection seen in cats.
-Contrary to the name, ringworm is caused by a microscopic group of parasitic fungal organisms known as dermatophytes (which means “plants that live on the skin”).
+Ringworm (dermatophytosis) is a common fungal infection of the skin, fur, and nails of cats.
+It is caused by a microscopic group of parasitic fungal organisms known as dermatophytes.
 Ringworm invades the dead, outer layers of the skin, claws, and hair.

 Ants, mosquitoes, bees, wasps and many other insects all have the potential to bite your cat which can cause an allergic reaction.
 This is usually self-limiting unless your cat develops an allergy.